Introduction to the Jackson's Chameleon

 Jackson’s Chameleons require mild temperatures and can start to show heat stress when exposed to temperatures in the 80s.
 And if they do not get a 10 to 20 degree F nighttime drop they gradually decline in health.
 This is thought to be due to exhaustion from not having a restful sleep.
 The temperature you will be able to provide is a significant consideration when thinking about a Jackson’s Chameleon.
 For many of us, air conditioners are part of Jackson’s Chameleon husbandry.

 The question frequently arises as to how they can survive in Hawaii if they need these mild temperatures and nighttime drops.
-The answer to this is that I do not know.
 I hear from a number of scientific opinions and there is not a consensus as to whether the Hawaiian population is truly as healthy as the Kenyan.
 But what drives my continued advice to follow the nighttime drops of their Kenyan elevation is that in the wild they are able to survive a wider range of conditions due to being able to find more microclimates than we can provide in our homes.
 Overall, when we try to create an environment in our home we have much less leeway to fudge the limits.
 We do not have all the influences of airflow and humidity and the myriad of other minor influences that add up.
-We can try to recreate the airflow and the humidity cycles, but we do not do as well as nature does.
+We can try to recreate the airflow and the humidity cycles, but we do not do as well as nature does and cannot reproduce all the options and microclimates they can find..
 So, when we look to nature to figure out what to replicate we look at the original natural conditions for the species.
 The places where they have created feral populations only show how great their tolerance range is for conditions outside of optimal.
 If we use these conditions to justify giving less than optimal conditions in our husbandry then we remove a certain amount of buffer room we have for something to go wrong.

 A low nighttime temperature is a requirement for a healthy Jackson’s Chameleon.
 But your chameleon will need to warm up in the morning to get a good start on the day.
 In the wild, chameleons look to the sun rise and bask until their body temperature is sufficient for optimal hunting, digestion, and general function.